gioadorno/gitclean-bash/README.md

 # GitClean-Bash

 An easy to use script for rebasing and cleaning up branches.
 You can either use Reset or Rebase separetely or a combination of both with Clean.
+Note: There is an automatic push that happens after the script runs, at least for now

 ### Scripts
 - clean.sh (Rebase and Reset)